 The 2011 Audi A5 lineup limits performance choices to a single engine, but each body style has two distinct transmission choices that could make the difference in loving it or leaving it.

-As for the engine, it's the VW Group's 2.0-liter turbocharged four-cylinder.
-The turbo four's 211 horsepower and 258 pound-feet of torque are a favorite of editors, since the torque curve hits a peak at the lower reach of its powerband, and pulls evenly to the 6000-rpm range.
+As for the engine, it's the VW Group's 2.0-liter turbocharged four.
+It puts out 211 hp and 258 lb-ft of torque.
+Our editors like this powerplant in just about every VW Group car that uses it.
+The low-end torque fits a broad range of tasks and the engine pulls strongly and evenly into the 6000-rpm range.
 It's been named a "best engine" by other publications, and for good reason.

 With all the different transmission choices, the A5's performance remains surprisingly even.
-In the A5 Coupe, the turbo four pairs up with a new eight-speed automatic transmission and quattro all-wheel drive, and together they give the A5 lineup very quick acceleration.
-Audi promises it'll dash to 60 mph in 6.6 seconds.
-Opt instead for the six-speed manual gearbox in the quattro A5 Coupe, and you'll shave another two-tenths off those figures, at 0-60 mph in 6.4 seconds.
+In the A5 Coupe, Audi's turbo-4 couples to an 8-speed automatic and all-wheel drive.
+Together they pound out quick acceleration.
+Audi says this drivetrain scoots the A5 to 60 mph in 6.6 seconds.
+With the available 6-speed manual, the A5 Coupe Quattro hits 60 mph in 6.4 sec.

 Hushed, capable engine performance pairs well with the A5's ride and handling.
 The Coupe and Cabriolet are tuned more for serenity than taut driving feel.
 Steering is almost delicate--it's also a little slow and is almost devoid of feedback.
 The composed ride absorbs most bumps easily, but tackles corners with less enthusiasm.
 It's still nimble enough for most casual drivers just seeking a stylish luxury two-door without much sporting pretense--though that's available with an S-line option package that has stiffer suspension settings and better handling.